beached/daw_json_link/docs/cookbook/dates.md

 }
 ```

 This example will use the constructor of the class to construct the `time_point` from the integer.
-Otherwise, a `json_raw` type could be used here too.
+Otherwise, a `json_custom` type could be used here too.
 It demonstrates using a constructor to do the data conversions, along with `to_json_data` to reverse the conversion.
 Another alternative is to use the `Constructor` template argument to do the conversion of the integer to the `time_point`.
 The `dateAdded` member shows parsing strings into numbers.
 This is often done as numbers in JSON are double and can only hold integers as large as 2^53.

 Too see a working example using this code, refer to [cookbook_dates3_test.cpp](../tests/src/cookbook_dates3_test.cpp)